Nuclear Output to Reach 358-364 TWh in 2023

 Regulatory Hurdles Slow Energy Projects and Investment

 Despite these positive developments, EDF faces ongoing challenges, particularly related to regulatory hurdles in France.
 CEO Luc Rémont recently criticized the country’s bureaucracy for delaying energy projects and making investment in the energy sector difficult.
-He highlighted the frustrations of connecting industrial users or data centers to the grid, pointing out that the administrative delays in France were far worse than those experienced in other countries.
-These challenges are compounded by France’s goal to achieve net-zero emissions by 2050, making it difficult for the country to meet its sustainability targets while also ensuring a stable and secure energy supply.
+He highlighted the difficulties of connecting industrial users and data centers to the grid.
+He pointed out that administrative delays in France are worse than in other countries.
+These challenges are made worse by France’s goal to achieve net-zero emissions by 2050.
+This makes it harder for the country to meet sustainability targets while ensuring a stable, secure energy supply.

 Leave a Reply